 - Cause of Death:

 - Cardiac Beri‐Beri

 - Sime Road Camp

 - Diagonally opposite golfhouse, Grave No. 10.

-Ronald was the youngest of three children born to Alfred and Agnes Langdon.
-He has a brother Jack and a sister Jean.
+Ronald was the youngest of three children born to Alfred John Langdon and Agnes Ellen Bell who married 1904 West Perth.
+Both Bell and Langdon were born in Victoria.
+Ron had a brother Jack and a sister Jean.
 The family lived in Boulder for many years before moving to Bruce Rock farming at Erikin, “Creswick Farm”.

 Ronald Langdon married in 1933 at Bruce Rock to Alice Norman Pimlott and continued farming at ‘Creswick’, Erikin, Bruce Rock.
 The Langdon’s had two children.

 Above: the boys from Shackleton are home on leave before they leave WA to train in SA and NT.
 Ron Langdon would never return to Shackleton.

 Ron died of cholera and beri beri as a POW in Thailand, having worked on Thai-Burma Railway, he was evacuated to Kanchanburi POW Hospital in January 1944, and tragically died there.

 In 1954 Ron and Alice’s son Maurice Frank Langdon died in a car accident, Cottesloe.
 Maurice was 18 years of age.
 It is believed Alice and family had moved from Bruce Rock to live in Perth.
 Amongst the death notices was one from Claremont Metro Junior Football Club and the Swanbourne Methodist Sunday School where Maurice was associated.